LaurentZuijdwijk/stst-array-kata/README.md

 Have at least Node.js version 14 installed.
 There iis no need for any external libraries.
 Just a text editor and command line is all you need.

 We would recommend using VSCode with an embedded terminal.
+Turn off any AI code helpers.

 ### Project structure